Your first job after college is a huge milestone, and you'll have quite a bit to think about.

 On your first day, you may not do much work related to your position.
-There will likely be administrative things to finalize, including filling out employment paperwork, setting up your computer and workstation, or getting a company ID so you can access the building.
+There will likely be administrative things to finalize, including filling out employment paperwork (including healthcare and 401(k) information), setting up your computer and workstation, or getting a company ID so you can access the building.
 Be sure to bring along your Social Security card and a piece of photo identification; your employer may need this information for your paperwork if you haven't provided it already.

 Your employer may assign someone to review with you the basics of working at the company.
 They may take you on an office tour, introduce you to coworkers and provide insight into daily routines.
 Listen carefully, feel free to take notes, and don’t be afraid to ask questions.

 If your company doesn’t couple you with a co-worker, find someone who's willing to answer your questions.
 That may be a recent hire who’s experienced the same issues you’re curious about, or administrative staff.

 Depending on the company size, you may also join an orientation with other new employees.
 These programs can be a good way to make friends early on.
 Orientation often covers human resource policies and benefits, including insurance, retirement plans and vacation time.